Celtics vs. 76ers: Betting Trends, Record ATS, Home/Road Splits

 Additional Celtics Insights & Trends

-- The Celtics have a 7-3 record against the spread while going 7-3 overall in their last 10 games.
+- The Celtics are 6-4 against the spread and 6-4 overall over their past 10 contests.

-- In their past 10 contests, the Celtics have gone over the total seven times.
+- Seven of Celtics' past 10 contests have gone over the total.

+- Against the spread, Boston has fared better at home, covering 23 times in 41 home games, and 22 times in 41 road games.

 - Boston is 39-21 against the spread and 48-12 overall when scoring more than 110.9 points.